-Requires the ArcSight Recon capability or the Log Management and Compliance service.
+Requires the Log Management and Compliance service in ArcSight SIEM as a Service or the ArcSight Recon capability .

 You must also have the Perform Event Integrity Check permission to run a check.

 Select Admin > Event Integrity.

 The ArcSight Database stores all collected events to support event searches and analysis capabilities for the ArcSight Platform.
 When investigating a security incident or hunting for threats, you expect that the search results provide valid and accurate data.
 However, the data that you rely on could be compromised by individuals who want to hide their activities or who maliciously change content.
 Data also is vulnerable to human errors, transfer errors, or loss and corruption caused by hardware or software issues.
 To reduce the chance of data tampering, the database enforces the immutability of events once they are stored, ensuring that not even the most privileged database administrator can modify or delete an event.
 You can also run an Event Integrity Check to validate that the event information in your database matches the content sent from the SmartConnectors.
 The combination of an integrity check with the database's ability to resist tampering provides you an end-to-end, long-term solution for safeguarding the events to be exactly as reported by the device where the activity was observed.